tanmayag78/NFTPORT/README.md

-# NFTPort Backend Test Assignment
+# Scrap NFTs from NFTPort and REST APIs to retreive those NFTs

 ### Getting NFTs